tgharbert/Ko-Mi/README.md

 # Ko-Mi

-<p>Ko-Mi is a phoenetic spelling of "commis," which is a French term for a professional kitchen assistant who works under the supervision of a chef.</p>
+<p>Ko-Mi is a phoenetic spelling of "commis," the French term for a professional kitchen assistant who works under the supervision of a chef.</p>